What is natural gas?

 Gas is a reliable, cleaner-burning fuel.
 It is flexible and plentiful and underpins growing domestic and export production sectors.

-Natural gas is also known as methane.
+Natural gas primarily consists of methane.
 It is found in several different types of rocks, including sandstone, coal seams and shales.
+Methane at its core is simple: It’s just one carbon molecule surrounded by four hydrogen molecules – CH4.

 Uses of gas